inexorgame-obsolete/wiki-mirror/Particle-System.md

 The scheme is similar for initializers, modifiers and renderers.
 The only exception are the particles itself.
 There is no implementation of particles, only particle types and particle instances.
 The reason is that particles have no inner logic.
 They are pure data containers.

-More technically speaking (skip this if you are not a programmer) implemenations are *stateless* while types and instances are *stateful*.
+More technically speaking (skip this if you are not a programmer) implementations are *stateless* while types and instances are *stateful*.

 ### Dynamic attributes